cubicdaiya/neoagent/doc/source/run.rst

 Signal Handling
 ====================

-neoagent handles some signal.
+neoagent handles some signals.
 If alerted signal is one of following signals, neoagent exits.

 - SIGTERM
 - SIGINT
 - SIGALRM
 - SIGHUP

+And If neoagent receives SIGUSR2, neoagent reloads the self-configuration.